SkylineCommunications/dataminer-docs/connector-help/connector_help/Novel-Supertv_MIS.md

 # Novel-Supertv MIS

-With the **Novel-Supertv MIS** (Media Information System) driver, it is possible to monitor and manage Novel-SuperTV's Media Information System software.
+With the **Novel-Supertv MIS** (Media Information System) connector, it is possible to monitor and manage Novel-SuperTV's Media Information System software.

 ## About